Inside the Systems

 How Prior Authorization Systems Work

 Prior authorization has become ubiquitous in American healthcare.
 Originally intended for expensive or potentially inappropriate treatments, it now covers common medications and routine procedures.
-The system affects millions of treatment decisions annually.
+An AMA survey found that 85% of physicians report the burden of prior authorization has increased over the past five years, reflecting the system's steady expansion.

 This article explains how prior authorization works, why it's expanded so dramatically, and what happens when authorization is denied.